 Environmental results and performance toward a more sustainable society is the primary mandate of FCM's Green Municipal Fund.
 As such, this is an important section and it receives greater weight in funding decisions.
-Please refer to the required energy savings and GHG emissions reductions (see Table 2: Reduction criteria by type of project) that you must meet to be eligible for funding.
+Please refer to the required energy savings and GHG emissions reductions (see Table 2) that you must meet to be eligible for funding.